TileDB-Inc/TileDB-R/vignettes/introduction.md

 >
 ```

-This also illustrated the effect of setting `as.data.frame=TRUE` when opening the array.
+This also illustrated the effect of setting `return_as = "data.frame"` when opening the array.

 This scheme can be generalized to variable cells, or cells where N>1, as we can expand each
 (atomistic) value over corresponding row and column indices.